indra-ehep/KinFit_Skim/README.md

 ---

-#### Acknowledgement
+#### Acknowledgment

 The basic format of codes and scripts were inherited from [cms-hcs-run2](https://github.com/ravindkv/cms-hcs-run2).
-However the basic format went through additions of new features, numereous modifications, various corrections, multiple validations and comparisions with previous results [Phys.
+However the basic format went through additions of new features, numerous modifications, various corrections, multiple validations and comparisons with previous results [Phys.
 Rev D 102, 072001 (2020)](https://doi.org/10.1103/PhysRevD.102.072001) to attain the current version.